360 Review Process Guide

 Five-Star Technology

-Five-Star Technology is an IT consulting company that uses 360s as part of their annual review process.
+Five-Star Technology is an IT consulting company that uses 360 reviews as part of their annual review process.
 The peer feedback asks how employees live up to the six core values of the organization.
 Managers then go through a process called “qualitative coding,” where they compile quotes on each core value and then create a cohesive picture on the employee's performance.
 Sometimes, the lack of positive feedback around a core value can be very enlightening as to where deficiencies lie.

 J2 Interactive

-J2 Interactive, a technology services firm, runs annual 360s.
+J2 Interactive, a technology services firm, runs annual 360 reviews.
 Each review cycle includes feedback from 5-10 people, such as account managers, peers, clients and direct reports.
 The feedback forms ask a few open-ended questions on examples of success and areas for improvement.
 All the feedback is reviewed by a manager and the employee’s mentor.
 These two people discuss the feedback with the employee in question.
 Following the meeting, the reviewers write up their summary of the feedback, discussion, and next steps.

 Netflix